-'Internal Model Approach (IMA)' In the context of RWAs, RWAs for which the exposure amount has been derived via the use of a PRA approved internal market risk model.
+'Internal Model Approach (IMA)' In the context of RWAs, a method for calculating RWAs where the exposure amount has been derived via the use of a PRA approved internal market risk model.

-'Internal Model Method (IMM)' In the context of RWAs, RWAs for which the exposure amount has been derived via the use of a PRA approved internal counterparty credit risk model.
+'Internal Model Method (IMM)' In the context of RWAs, a method for calculating RWAs where the exposure amount has been derived via the use of a PRA approved internal counterparty credit risk model.